prices/SquadronBuilder/README.md

 Palladium Books&reg;, game terms, names, titles, and other game related words, sysem of play, and slogans are trademarks owned by Palladium Books, Inc.

-Robotech&reg; RPG Tactics&tm; is published by Palladium Books Inc. http://palladium-store.com/
+Robotech&reg; RPG Tactics&trade; is published by Palladium Books Inc. http://palladium-store.com/